Hessbrees/LogTool/README.md

 # LogTool
-Log tool where you can turn off unused logs for every system creeated in unity
+Log tool where you can turn off unused logs for every system created in unity